MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-preview-api-lifecycle.md

 ### [Terraform templates](#tab/terraform-templates)

-In terraform, check the value of the `type` property which defines the resource type and API version (`@2023-08-15-preview`).
+In Terraform, check the value of the `type` property which defines the resource type and API version (`@2023-08-15-preview`).

 ```json
 resource "azapi_resource" "symbolicname" {